 Basically, this "Plea of guilt through 'Special Path" rule has a similar spirit to the plea bargaining system.
 The application of the plea bargaining system is based on a comparative study of criminal procedural law conducted by the RKUHAP Drafting Team to several countries such as Italy, Russia, the Netherlands, France and the United States and is considered to have considerable benefits to overcome cases backlog in judicial institutions.
 However, it cannot be denied, plea bargaining in the US has inspired the Drafting Team as it did in some of the countries above which regulate plea bargaining in their countries (Ramadhan, 2013).
 According to Robert Strang, "Plea bargaining regulation was added in the process of the improvement of RKUHAP after the drafting team conducted a comparative study to the US" (Strang, 2008).
-The Drafting Team conducted seven drafting sessions in Indonesia and one comparative study to the US with the support of the US Department of Justice's Office for Overseas Prosecutorial Development, Assistance and Training ("DOJ / OPDAT ") as a part of the mission to strengthen the criminal justice system outside the US (Strang, 2008).
+The Drafting Team conducted seven drafting sessions in Indonesia and one comparative study to the US with the support of the US Department of Justice's Office for Overseas Prosecutorial Development, Assistance and Training ("DOJ / OPDAT") as a part of the mission to strengthen the criminal justice system outside the US (Strang, 2008).
 However, plea bargaining arrangements in the US is different from "Plea of guilt through 'Special Path" in RKUHAP.
-This difference caused "Plea of guilt through 'Special Path" in RKUHAP.
-This difference caused "Plea of guilt through 'Special Path" in RKUHAP.
-This difference caused "Plea of guilt through 'Special Path" in RKUHAP.
+This difference caused "Plea of guilt through 'Special Path" could not be called as Plea Bargaining.
+Borrowing the term from Graham Hughes, "Plea of guilt through 'Special Path'" in RKUHAP is more accurately called as "Pleas Without Bargains" (Hughes, 1980-1981).